-Figure 13.
+Fig. 13.
 Two ways of applying a motion energy model to our displays. (a) Standard arrangement, with a pair of mutually inhibitory receptive fields (one positive and one negative), each oriented in space-time x and t (or x, y and t in the full model).
-In the full model, such fields would normally be coupled in quadrature pairs of opposite contrast polarity. (b) An alternative arrangement, yielding the difference or change in motion energy as the items cross behind the occluder.
+In the full model, such fields would normally be coupled in quadrature pairs of opposite contrast polarity. (b) An alternative arrangement of receptive fields with both positive and negative lobes, yielding the difference of motion energy as the item crosses behind the occluder.
+This arrangement too yields qualitatively incorrect predictions, such as that feature changes with opposite effects on luminance (such as an increase in area coupled with a decrease in brightness) can "cancel each other out" and yield streaming, whereas in fact such feature changes increase bounce responses.

-than just in space; see Fig. 13).
+perception, are based on the idea of receptive fields that are oriented in space-time (rather than just in space; see Fig. 13).
 In order to apply such a model to our displays, we need to make a few assumptions: (i) that the positive lobe of one such receptive field exactly covers the straight ("streaming") path of our moving shapes, symmetrically around the occluder (and presumably no single receptive field exactly covers the bent "bouncing" path); (ii) that we can ignore the presence of the occluder (which in reality would diminish the motion energy but not change the direction of any of the model's predictions); and (iii) that a filter is available at each of the velocities (space-time orientations) used in the experiment.
 With these assumptions, such a model would indeed explain the general preference for streaming percepts, because there would always be more motion energy along the streaming path than along the bouncing path.